A simple improved low temperature correction for the hierarchical equations of motion

-The new scheme also removes instabilities in the HEOM in some cases, and can be seen as complementary to other approaches, which have recently been proposed.\cite{Dunn2019,Li2022} Finnaly, this correction scheme can be easily implemented in existing HEOM codes,\cite{Kreisbeck2014,Johansson2013,Ikeda2020,Pyrho} and can easily be extended to other forms of the HEOM,\cite{Ikeda2020} such as those which employ a Pad\'e expansion for the bath correlation functions.\cite{Hu2011}
+{The new low temperature correction scheme can be used in place of the Ishizaki-Tanimura correction along with many of the methods for improving HEOM convergence and efficiency, because many of these involve some truncation of a mode expansion of $C(t)$ at some $k=M$.\cite{Shi2009a,Yan2014,Dunn2019,Hu2011,Cui2019,Chen2022,Ikeda2022,Ikeda2020,Li2022} \highlightnew{We have presented one such generalization in Appendix \ref{gencorr-app} where we have demonstrated how to include this low temperature scheme for arbitrary exponential approximations to $C(t)$, for example the Pad\'e scheme.} For example this low temperature can easily be applied along with Prony filtration,\cite{Dunn2019} on-the-fly truncation of the hierarchy,\cite{Shi2009a} or approaches based on collective bath coordinate mapping.\cite{Ikeda2022,Li2022}} It should also be noted that the low temperature correction and terminator presented here can be applied with any cut-off criterion for the HEOM.\cite{Dijkstra2017,Ishizaki2005a,Hartle2013}

+The Zwanzig projection approach described here could also be used to derive more accurate closures for the HEOM.
+For example higher order corrections can be derived, which can be approximately resummed to infinite order,\cite{Chen2016} or it may be possible to derive self-consistent approximations to improve these closures.\cite{Sowa2020} These possibilities certainly warrant further investigation.
+Another possible use of the Zwanzig approach is that it yields an estimate for the truncated part of the hierarchy $(1-\pP)|\rho(t)\dra\approx -\pL_0^{-1}(1-\pP)\pazocal{V}\pP |\rho(t)\dra$.
+This could potentially be used with the Shi \textit{et al.}'s ``on the fly'' truncation scheme\cite{Shi2009a} to reintroduce truncated ADOs in a consistent and adaptive manner.

+Finally, it should be noted that the low temperature correction scheme presented here is remarkably simple.
+This means it can be very easily implemented in existing HEOM codes,\cite{Kreisbeck2014,Johansson2013,Ikeda2020,Pyrho} in addition to the publicly available Matlab code ``HEOM-lab'',\cite{heom-lab} which was used to perform the calculations presented in this paper.
+Given this, we anticipate this new low temperature correction could be used routinely in future HEOM calculations.